w495/bulk-video-converter/README.md

 It has some special features.
 * Dry-run.
-You can run script without doing anything to check generated FFMpeg options.
+You can run script without doing anything to check generated FFmpeg options.
 * Extended profiles.
 Any profile can inherit and extend options from another profile.
 Nested option structures are overridden too.
 * Dependent profiles that are handles consequently when the result